 Visa Information

-If you are not a U.S. citizen and plan to attend the Optica Biophotonics Congress in person, advance planning is crucial.
+If you are not a U.S. citizen and plan to attend the Biophotonics Congress, advance planning is crucial.

 Citizens of some foreign countries will need a visa to enter the United States and attend the Biophotonics Congress.
 Due to U.S. State Department regulations, U.S. embassies and consulates typically require a face-to-face interview for most non-immigrant visa applications.